Alejogb1/job-board/blog-data/highp-shader-code-precision-meaning.md

 Also while it's a bit old now "Real-Time Rendering" by Tomas Akenine-Moller et al is very handy for a broad understanding of graphics principles including practical implications of precision in rendering but be aware that these book might be more theory wise rather than directly practical use

-Alright hopefully that clears it up for you From my experience messing around with these settings can make a huge difference in terms of look and feel of your renders It’s not just about making it work; it’s about making it work well on all devices which can be hard to maintain but it's our job as dev
+hopefully that clears it up for you From my experience messing around with these settings can make a huge difference in terms of look and feel of your renders It’s not just about making it work; it’s about making it work well on all devices which can be hard to maintain but it's our job as dev

-Oh and you know why I don't trust atoms They make up everything haha okay okay i’ll get going
+Oh and you know why I don't trust atoms They make up everything haha   i’ll get going